-2.5.11 Changes in Variable List
+2.5.12 Changes in Variable List

-Variables were added and deleted from the file because of changes in the questions asked in 2022 relative to prior years.
-The MEPS HC questionnaires from these years are on the MEPS website.
-The following variables were added to or deleted from the 2022 PC PUF.
+Variables were added and removed from the PUF due to changes in the questions asked in 2022 relative to prior years.
+The MEPS HC questionnaires can be found on the MEPS website.

+The following variables were added to or deleted from the 2022 Consolidated PUF.